owencho/Stm8Assembler/README.md

   - The output machine code value for the address part will be value of `destination hex value + machine code length` \
     instead of value with `Program Counter + destination hex value`.

+  - The address value are 8 bit signed integer which it only supports value from -128 to 127 (- $80 to $7F)

 2. There is an extra instruction named *interrupt instruction* which does not belong to any instruction group are now placed under
 **Interrupt Management** instruction group.